-We here introduce previous studies which model the discount function by using the piecewise polynomial.
-As means of modeling the discount function, most of all previous studies directly model the discount function or indirectly model the discount function through modeling the instantaneous forward rate.
+We here introduce previous studies that model the discount function by using the piecewise polynomial.
+As a means of modeling the discount function, most of the previous studies directly model the discount function or indirectly model the discount function by modeling the instantaneous forward rate.